chanste/myWeb/README.md

 ## Detail & Warning

 This private project was built as personal webpage.
-Only few authorized people can use or customize this private project.
+Only few people with permission from `Lee, HyunGu` can use or customize this private project.
-Using this project without any permission from developer `Lee, HyunGu` can raise some problems.

 Do not modify this README.